njmullen/FileShareServer/reports/phase-1.md

 All Employees will each have their own private accounts.
 Managers should be able to control access to files to their teams.
 Marketing teams shouldn’t be able to access sales documents unless they are explicitly shared.
 Also, employees shouldn’t be able to overwrite or edit other employee’s documents unless explicitly shared.

--Group Validity: group validity is very important because it ensures that employees not belonging to a group, cannot see that group’s files.
+- Group Validity: group validity is very important because it ensures that employees not belonging to a group, cannot see that group’s files.
--File Integrity: file integrity ensures that employees files are not being overwritten or modified by users not permitted to edit them.
+- File Integrity: file integrity ensures that employees files are not being overwritten or modified by users not permitted to edit them.
--Privilege Levels: privilege levels ensures that managers are the only ones who can add/remove users from groups, allow employees to collaborate on specific files, and to ensure that users are not editing files for which they do not have direct access to
+- Privilege Levels: privilege levels ensures that managers are the only ones who can add/remove users from groups, allow employees to collaborate on specific files, and to ensure that users are not editing files for which they do not have direct access to

 ### Public File Tracker